 The cannabis industry has experienced significant growth over the last several years.
-Canada legalized cannabis for adult use in 2018, and thirty-nine states and several territories, have legalized some form of whole-plant cannabis cultivation, sales and use for certain medical purposes.
-The cannabis industry is still in the early stages of its development and should continue to achieve significant growth both domestically and internationally over the coming years.
-2023 estimated U.S. state-legal cannabis retail sales reached \$31.6 billion, up 12.9% year-over-year and is expected to reach approximately \$67.5 billion by 2030.
+Canada legalized cannabis for adult use in 2018, and thirty-seven states and several territories, have legalized some form of whole-plant cannabis cultivation, sales and use for certain medical purposes.
+Twenty-one of those states and several territories have also legalized cannabis for adults for non-medical purposes.
+The cannabis industry is amongst the fastest growing industries in the world.
+2022 estimated U.S. state-legal cannabis retail sales reached \$30.8 billion, up 15% year-over-year and is expected to reach approximately \$58.6 billion by 2030.
 We believe continued legalization of cannabis and the normalization of cannabis and its many uses - therapeutic, recreational and general health and wellness, are creating an attractive opportunity to invest in related businesses.
 At the same time, the cannabis industry is highly fragmented and subject to a complex regulatory framework, creating significant barriers to entry.